 If the vitamin D screening is approved, testing must be done in a Medicare-approved laboratory.
 Original Medicare typically pays 20% of the cost as long as the beneficiary has met their applicable deductible.
 Medicare Advantage Plans may provide additional coverage, depending on the individual plan and carrier.

 When a chronic deficiency is suspected, Medicare may cover repeat blood tests to monitor the condition.
 If your doctor suspects an underlying condition may be causing the deficiency, Medicare may approve additional screenings to assist in the diagnosis.
+The IDC 10 Code for Vitamin D deficiency is 55.9.
 Yearly limits may apply in these instances.

 Why Is Vitamin D Important?